 The crisp topping can be made without nuts, but if you're making it with nuts, toast the nuts in a 350°F until they are lightly browned.
 When toasting nuts set the timer on the oven to avoid burning the nuts.
 Of all the foods that I have ever burned, I think I have burned nuts the most often.
 Once the nuts are cooled chop them.

-In a large bowl combine the flour, the sugars, the ground cinnamon, cardamom and the salt and whisk together.
-Add the chopped nuts and toss to mix them in.
 Cut the butter into cubes and add it to the dry ingredients.
 You can use a pastry blender to mix the butter into the dry ingredients, but I prefer to use my hands.
 I use my right hand only to work the butter into the dry ingredients and when I am done I use my left hand to clean the streusel off my fingers.

 The crisp topping can be made in advance and stored in the refrigerator for 30 days or placed in a freezer bag and frozen.
 If you're making the streusel in advance store it in an airtight container and add the nuts when you get ready to make the pear crisp.
 You can also use almonds or hazelnuts.